 Accountability and compliance

-• Funding received is to be spent 12 months from the decision meeting.
+• Funding received is to be spent 12 months from the date on the grant approval letter.

 • Any alterations to the use of the funding must be discussed with council staff and agreed to or funding may be required to be returned.